Social Media Retargeting: Touch Base Again

 Let's explore in depth how social media retargeting works.

 Let's imagine a girl named Marie who is interested in lipstick shades.
 She types in "buy lipsticks online" in Google and finds your website.
 She checks out a couple of pages of lipstick and then she realizes she has a meeting and clicks out of the site.

-If you have pixels installed, you can create a retargeted ad for your website visitors on a social network showing them more from the specific pages they viewed or the items they have shown interest in.
+If you have pixels installed, you can create a retargeted ad for Maria on a social network showing her more from the specific pages she viewed or the items she has shown interest in.

-If you are using Facebook retargeting, Marie will then see an ad for your lipsticks again when she is browsing Facebook and perhaps then she will be free and have more purchase intent.
+If you are using Facebook retargeting, Marie will then see an ad for your lipsticks again when she is browsing Facebook.
+Perhaps then, she will be free and have more purchase intent.
 Therefore, she will be likely to purchase.

 This is how conversion rates spike.
 A social media retargeting campaign encourages users to take action while they are idly scrolling through social media - they usually have more time on their hands and are likely to pay more attention.

 This is how retargeting works but lets go into a little more depth and see which factors you need to consider when setting up your retargeting campaign.